Jeremiah Chapter 29

 Jeremiah 29:26 “The LORD hath made thee priest in the stead of Jehoiada the priest, that ye should be officers in the house of the LORD, for every man [that is] mad, and maketh himself a prophet, that thou shouldest put him in prison, and in the stocks.”

 That is, High Priest, as some have thought.
 But it appears from (2 Kings 25:18), that Seraiah was at this time the High Priest.
 And this Zephaniah was the second priest, as he is there styled as also (Jer.
 52:24).
-Nor must any think that the Jehoiada here meant was the immediate predecessor of Zephaniah, for besides that Jehoiada was High Priest.
-Which Zephaniah never was, there were near two hundred years between the death of Jehoiada and this time.
+Nor must any think that the Jehoiada mentioned here was the immediate predecessor of Zephaniah, for besides that Jehoiada was High Priest; Which Zephaniah never was.
+There were nearly two hundred years between the death of Jehoiada and this time.
 In the stead therefore here signified, that thou should be like the good High Priest Jehoiada.
 Unless some other Jehoiada was meant, who was turned out, and this Zephaniah put in his stead.

 “That ye should be officers in the house of the Lord, for every man that is mad”: That thou might have a care of religion, and particularly take care of persons who being mad or troubled make themselves prophets.
 The priests had a power to restrain such persons by imprisoning them, or putting them in the stocks, by which most agree a particular punishment is expressed, but for the nature and way of it is not determined.

 This was an attempt to have Jeremiah locked up as a mad man.
 Shemaiah thought if he flattered the priest, he would do as he asked.
 He says “You have the authority, just lock Jeremiah up”.

 Jeremiah 29:27 “Now therefore why hast thou not reproved Jeremiah of Anathoth, which maketh himself a prophet to you?”